-We're governed by a board of trustees who are responsible for ensuring we're effectively managed and meet our charitable objectives.
+The RSPCA is governed by a Board of trustees who are responsible for the overall governance and strategic direction of the charity and for the effective delivery of its charitable objects.
+The Board consists of up to nine elected trustees and up to three co-optees.
 Day-to-day leadership of the organisation is undertaken by an executive team, led by the Chief Executive.

-The recruitment process to become a Board member starts with the Nomination stage.
-This is when candidates nominate themselves for appointment to the role of Board trustee.
-Any member of the Society may stand for election as long as they meet the qualifying criteria set out within the Society's Rules.
-In particular, they must have been an RSPCA member for not less than two consecutive years immediately prior to 11 August 2021.
-They will also need the support of 5 members when they apply.
+The recruitment process to become an elected RSPCA Board member starts with the Nomination Stage.
+This Stage involves eligible candidates nominating themselves for election to the role.
+Any RSPCA member can nominate themselves for election as long as they meet the qualifying criteria.
+In particular, candidates must have been an RSPCA member for a continuous period of at least twelve months immediately preceding 1 June 2023 (there are some other exceptions so please refer to the nomination pack for more details).
+They will also need the support of 2 eligible members when they apply.

 The Society is committed to valuing diversity and promoting equality.
 We are seeking nominees from diverse backgrounds and we welcome nominations from members of underrepresented groups.